virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 * `path` - parameter specifying path to a file
 * `body` - data that is being written to a file

-Creating an environment with topology specifics, set by the *engine* and *nodeType* values:
+Creating an environment with topology specifics, set by the *engine* and *nodeType* values.

 ``` json
 {